Thunivu: Distribution

 The Tamil Nadu distribution rights of the film were acquired by Red Giant Movies, through profit-sharing basis.
-Romeo Pictures, which distributed all of Kapoor's Tamil film productions in the state, including Valimai, would co-distribute the film.
-Lyca Productions and Tentkotta acquired the overseas distribution rights, which would distribute the film through their sub-distributors: Sarigama Cinemas (United States), Boleyn Cinemas (United Kingdom and Europe), Phars Film (Middle East), Malik Streams (Malaysia and Singapore), Vansan Movies (Australia and New Zealand), York Cinemas (Canada), excluding Sri Lanka where it would be released by the distributor themselves.
+Romeo Pictures is also responsible for co-distributing the film in Tamil Nadu.
+Lyca Productions acquired the overseas distribution rights, which would distribute the film through their sub-distributors: Sarigama Cinemas (United States), Boleyn Cinemas (United Kingdom and Europe), Phars Film (Middle East), Malik Streams (Malaysia and Singapore), Vansan Movies (Australia and New Zealand), York Cinemas (Canada).
 The Andhra Pradesh and Telangana distribution rights of the film were acquired by Dil Raju under the banner Radha Krishna Entertainments and Ivy Productions.

 Home media

 The post-theatrical streaming rights of the film were sold to Netflix, while the satellite rights of the film were sold to Kalaignar TV.
-The film was premiered on Netflix from 8 February 2023.
+The film was premiered on Netflix from 8 February 2023, in addition to Tamil, it is also available in Telugu, Malayalam, Kannada, and Hindi.

 Reception

 Thunivu received mixed reviews from critics.

 M. Suganth of The Times of India gave 3 out of 5 stars and wrote "Despite raising many relevant questions about the operations of our financial institutions and the impact that has on the common man, the film’s refusal to show it as something that affected the protagonist directly makes it impossible to root for him whole-heartedly.
-And when the film turns into a logic-defying chase on the sea, we begin to wonder if guts alone can be enough for glory".
+And when the film turns into a logic-defying chase on the sea, we begin to wonder if guts alone can be enough for glory."
 Janani K of India Today gave the film 3 out of 5 and wrote "Overall, Thunivu is a film that brings back the Ajith we have enjoyed in the past.
 With an excellent premise, the film has a lot to offer.
-But, remember to look past the flaws".
+But, remember to look past the flaws."

 Haricharan Pudipeddi of Hindustan Times wrote "With each collaboration, H Vinoth has managed to bring out something refreshing with respect to Ajith’s performance.
 In Thunivu, he doesn’t have any qualms in making Ajith play a mastermind criminal with no ethics.
 Manju Warrier, too, gets a role that she has so much fun with.
 The film does fumble towards the end, when the action feels underwhelming but the film has enough moments to keep one invested.
-Ghibran’s background score suits the mood of the film really well and so were his songs".
-Arvind V of Pinkvilla gave 3 out of 5 stars and wrote "Thunivu' is somewhat of a noisy film with a few superfluous and many convenient ideas.
+Ghibran’s background score suits the mood of the film really well and so were his songs."
+Arvind V of Pinkvilla gave 3 out of 5 stars and wrote "Thunivu is somewhat of a noisy film with a few superfluous and many convenient ideas.
 Yet, it works because of its lead man, larger-than-life action, and some plot points.
 The amount of effort shown by the action department is praiseworthy.
 This one also blends relatable issues without being too edgy in its treatment.
 The entertainment quotient gets the upper hand in some stretches, while pure action dominates otherwise.
-The gun battles could have been edited inventively so that the impact is strong".
+The gun battles could have been edited inventively so that the impact is strong."